bonol/toy-robot/README.md

 ### Commands available

-help              -- list all commands available
+HELP              -- list all commands available

-exit              -- exit game CLI
+EXIT              -- exit game CLI

-start             -- clear all robots and create a clean board for game
+START             -- clear all robots and create a clean board for game

-add               -- add robot to the board, example: add ROBOT_NAME

-use               -- use an existing robot by robot name, example: use ROBOT_NAME

-list robots       -- list robots on the board with their current positions
+LIST ROBOT        -- list robots on the board with their current positions

-place             -- put a toy robot on the board, robot position X,Y and facing, example place 2 2 north
+PLACE             -- put a toy robot on the board, robot position X,Y and facing
+                  -- example: robotname: PLACE 2,2,NORTH

-left              -- rotate a robot 90 degrees to the left without changing the position of the robot
+LEFT              -- rotate a robot 90 degrees to the left
+                  -- example: robotname: LEFT

-right             -- rotate a robot 90 degrees to the right without changing the position of the robot
+RIGHT             -- rotate a robot 90 degrees to the right
+                  -- example: robotname: RIGHT

-report            -- report a robot current position and facing direction
+REPORT            -- report a robot current position and facing direction
+                  -- example: robotname: REPORT

-move              -- move a robot one step/unit forward, example: move
+MOVE              -- move a robot one step/unit forward
+                  -- example: robotname: MOVE